 Logging sometimes through your Wi-Fi could be a little problematic with connection errors and some other issues.
-So in case when you try to login your router or just view your present password from previous setup your router doesn’t cooperate and login page seems to be unreachable.
-Well since every lock comes with a key and every problem with a solution, we are here with one for you.
+So in case when you try to login your router or just view your present password from the previous setup, your router doesn’t cooperate and login page seems to be unreachable.
+Since every lock comes with a key and every problem with a solution, we are here with one for you.

 There could be any reason that you are not able to reach the login page like maybe there is an issue with the router or with the IP address that you entered is incorrect.
 Sometimes even when there is a hardware connection problem with wires or Ethernet login issues popup.
 But there are some quick fixes and solutions to it.

 - Know that wires are not playing hide and seek: Check all the connections properly.
 Make sure you don’t have any hardware issues.
 The cables and wires are connected in their respective blocks and are secure, see if there are any loose ends or something.
 One can also unplug the whole system and run the whole power again as sometimes this really help there is any blockage.
 Check all the blinking lights of your router.
 Make sure that the electric source or a bad connection is not the issue for “no login”.
 Try putting your cable into another numbered spot if it not working in one, maybe the cable or the spot has a problem.
 If you are using a desktop, then maybe one of your Ethernet connections have a problem, as in desktops usually there are two network cards installed.
 One of the connection is on the motherboard whereas the other one can be on- board.